Canop/dysk/README.md

 ![lfs dot](doc/lfs-dot.png)

+Use `lfs --help` to list the other arguments.

 ## Internals

 If you want to display the same data in your Rust application, have a look at the [lfs-core](https://docs.rs/lfs-core/) crate.